Eating Disorder Recovery

 All appointments are virtual.

-Recently Isabella Mori, a gifted psychotherapist in Vancouver, Canada interviewed me about eating disorders.
+Recently, Isabella Mori, a gifted psychotherapist in Vancouver, Canada, interviewed me about eating disorders.
 One segment of three was about mothers and daughters.

-Since that interview, I've been thinking and feeling more about my mother.
-She died two years ago at age 90 while brushing her teeth one innocuous morning in Sarasota, Florida.
 The odd thing about my missing her is that I think I don't miss her.
-It's just that every once in a while I want to share something with her, and I can't.
-And when I can't I feel an empty space where her personality barely touches the edges and her focus is elsewhere.
-As I read those last two sentences, I wonder how much that was true when she was alive, and especially when I was a child developing my own bulimia.
+It's just that every once in a while, I want to share something with her, and I can't.
+And when I can't, I feel an empty space where her personality barely touches the edges, and her focus is elsewhere.
+As I read those last two sentences, I wondered how much that was true when she was alive, and especially when I was a child developing my own bulimia.

-My news is that I am at last writing a book.
-My mother wrote and encouraged me to write.
-My mother never sent anything to a publisher.
-Neither did I. People read what I write on the internet, and articles have been picked up by publishers and put on paper.
 But I was not the prime mover.
 My bigger news is that I am writing a book because the acquiring editor of a publisher asked me if I had ever thought about writing one.
-Of course I had.
+Of course, I had.
 She sent me samples of book proposals, copies of books they had published and even a tentative outline based on writings on my website.
-So for the month of January I went into total immersion, wrote hundreds of pages, slashed them down to 33, got an editor to clean it up and sent it off.
-Now I learn that it passed the editorial board and is headed for judgment at the sales and marketing division.

-What's your relationship like with your mother?
+Your mother: What's your relationship like with your mother?
 Please write and tell me about you and your mom.

 Who's Online

-We have 456 guests and no members online
+We have 1271 guests and no members online